LinuxBeaver/LinuxBeaver/README.md

   .so file filter binaries go `/home/USERNAME/snap/gimp/393/.local/share/gegl-0.4/plug-ins` NOTE - the number 393 may vary so read http://gimpchat.com/viewtopic.php?f=9&t=20336 for finding the right directory.
 Simply go back to `/home/USERNAME/snap/gimp/` and look for the correct number directory.

-  The only package needed to compile on Linux is gegl.
-You should be able to press the build_linux.sh and go.

 ## Mac OS (untested and no binaries) IF I GET HELP I MIGHT BE ABLE TO SUPPORT MAC.